-Fish Creek to Long Lake is a 11.7 mile moderately trafficked out and back trail located near Steamboat Springs, CO that features a waterfall and is rated as difficult.
+Fish Creek to Long Lake is a 11.7 mile moderately trafficked out and back trail located near Steamboat Springs, Colorado that features a waterfall and is rated as difficult.
 The trail is primarily used for hiking and is accessible from May until September.

 The description on this hike is incorrect.
 The map and elevation profile are for the hike from the parking lot to upper Fish Creek Falls, NOT to Longs Lake.
 As other reviewers said, the hike to Longs Lake is much further.
 The sign at the parking lot says it is 5 miles each way (10 miles round trip) to Longs Lake.